Frequently Asked Questions

 Please submit a written fee waiver request via email to firstname.lastname@example.org.
 Waivers may be made available for families who have financial need.

-Do I need to purchase a Family and Friends Weekend Bluegrass Brunch ticket for my student?
+Do I need to purchase a Family and Friends Weekend Brunch ticket for my student?

-No, you do not need to purchase a Bluegrass Brunch ticket for your student if your student is on a meal plan.
+No, you do not need to purchase a brunch ticket for your student if your student is on a meal plan.
 Please choose the “free” option for your student when completing your registration.